dennykane/LOTW/README.md

 use it as a quick way to search for the available libraries in the LOTW system.
 Other than certain commands in certain libraries (like `vim` in 'fs'), though, many commands are fairly old/experimental and not likely to work in the current LOTW system.
-If useful, they can be updated to work or simply deleted from the given command library if not.
+If useful, they can be updated to work; if not, then simply deleted from the given library's source code.

 ## ~/.bashrc